How To Bet On Wimbledon

 |2015||Novak Djokovic||Serena Williams|

-If you want to make money betting on Wimbledon tennis, you must understand what betting odds are.
+If you want to have the best chance to betting on Wimbledon tennis, you must understand what betting odds are.
 Betting odds reflect the probability of a given outcome occurring, which is often referred to as the implied probability.
 For example, let's say that Andy Murray is at odds of 1.75 to win an upcoming Wimbledon match.
 In this instance, according to the bookmakers, Murray is regarded as a 57.1% chance of winning the match.
 The implied probability can be calculated as:

 |Implied probability||=||1 / decimal odds|

 Understanding betting odds is important to tennis and Wimbledon betting as it is to betting on any other sport.
-If you truly want to make money betting on Wimbledon tennis, it's crucial that you understand betting odds and their implied probabilities.
+If you truly want to bet on Wimbledon tennis, it's crucial that you understand betting odds and their implied probabilities.

 For more advice on betting odds and what they mean take a look at these articles:

-The most important thing when it comes to betting, well, the most important thing if you want to make money betting, is to only place bets in instances where you have identified betting value.
+The most important thing when it comes to betting, is to only place bets in instances where you have identified betting value.
 What is betting value?
 A value opportunity is when you consider the chances of a given outcome to be greater than the probability implied by the bookmaker's odds.

 Determining betting value requires a simple calculation: